Selling a Company – Share Sale or Asset Sale?

 *There are other options for formulating a sales deal such as mergers, consolidations, share-swaps, recapitalisations to name a few.

-Business Asset Disposal Relief (formerly known as Entrepreneurs’ Relief)
+Business Asset Disposal Relief – BADR (formerly known as Entrepreneurs’ Relief)

-If you are selling a business, the most important consideration (as far as tax is concerned) will normally be whether or not you will qualify for Business Asset Disposal Relief (BADR) – this means that you only pay 10% Capital Gains Tax on any qualifying gains.
+If you are selling a business, the most important consideration (as far as tax is concerned) will normally be whether or not you will qualify for Business Asset Disposal Relief (BADR) – this means that you only pay 10% Capital Gains Tax on any qualifying gains on the first £1m, but 14% from 6 April 2025 and 18% from 6 April 2026.
 Business Asset Disposal Relief can be claimed by Directors (and Directors’ spouses or partners in qualifying cases), Sole Traders as well as Partners and Employees of Companies.
 There’s no limit to how many times you can claim Business Asset Disposal Relief but as from 11 March 2020, you can claim up to £1 million of relief in total during your lifetime (reduced from £10 million).

 Will you qualify for Business Asset Disposal Relief (BADR)?